Estate tax exemption may be endangered by higher land values

 In your case, you have three options and two of them you are going to hate.

-One, you can set up an irrevocable trust with a second-to-die life insurance inside of it and gift up to $15 thousand per beneficiary to pay the premium.
-For $4 million, the premiums would run about two percent a year.
-If you are not in perfect health, they could run about four percent a year.
+One, you can set up an irrevocable trust with a second-to-die life insurance inside of it and gift up to $15,000 per beneficiary to pay the premium.
+For $4 million, the premiums would run about 2% a year.
+If you are not in perfect health, they could run about 4% a year.

+Farmers hate life insurance.
+As an estate advisor, I add up all the assets you own – land, machinery, savings, investments, everything – including any life insurance you own.

 Because in their mind, they would rather use their premiums to keep adding land, machinery or, in other words, continuing to exacerbate their problem with more estate taxation.

 You could gift the premium amount into trust building dollars to pay for estate taxes.
-This fund would have to have an internal rate of return somewhere around seven to eight percent to equal the Internal Rate of Return (IRR) of life insurance value to the estate – if you live to be 95.
+This fund would have to have an internal rate of return somewhere around 7-8% to equal the Internal Rate of Return (IRR) of life insurance value to the estate – if you live to be 95.

 The unwelcome news is that trusts pay income taxes at 39.6% on any income over $12,000 so your estate tax trust fund would have to average around 12 to 13 percent to yield enough to pay taxes and grow.